Skip to product information

 Habitat: shady moist woods and woodland slopes, deciduous understory

 More: Wild ginger holds its foliage well through the summer so it's a good companion for spring ephemerals.
 It has the ability to shade out some invasive like Garlic Mustard (Alliaria petiolata).
 A potential colony-former with velvety, kidney-shaped leaves.
 The seeds are distributed by ants and it also spreads by rhizome, Deer resistant.
-Has been used medicinally, but also has carcinogenic properties.
+The root has been used medicinally, and the plant contains the anti-tumor compound aristolochic acid.
+However, some sources say it has potentially carcinogenic properties as well.
+The roots have also been used as a spice, mostly to mask the muddy flavors of certain fish or make meats palatable/digestible.

 Photo credits: Frank Meuschke of Shelterwood Gardens; also Wikimedia Commons